Cuilcagh Boardwalk Trail

 Route Type Mountain

 Access to the summit of Cuilcagh Mountain beyond the Cuilcagh Boardwalk Trail Viewing Platform is not permitted.
-We ask visitors to keep to the designated path and to remain within the confines of the viewing platform.
+Visitors are asked to keep to the designated path and to remain within the confines of the viewing platform.

-The habitat in this area is fragile and we kindly request that walkers respect the environment and do not stray from the designated route.
+The habitat in this area is fragile and it is kindly requested that walkers respect the environment and do not stray from the designated route.
 Your cooperation with this is appreciated.